redmedical/hvstr/docs/guide/array.md

 ```

 ## Child elements from array-likes
-In the Dom, subordinated elements, from a recurring element don't need to be tagged as recurring elements.
-HVSTR will detect, that these elements can recur as a child from array-likes and will add an index parameter to the element get function.
+In the Dom, subordinated elements, from a recurring element don't need to be tagged as recurring elements. hvstr will detect, that these elements can recur as a child from array-likes and will add an index parameter to the element get function.

 ```html
 <ul>